 If you’re a show on the bubble don’t end the season with even a little cliffhanger.
 Talk to the studio.
 Film an alternate ending.
 And if all else fails, play it safe and give the audience a satisfying ending.

 I know it can be a strategy to give people a reason to be especially vocal about wanting the show back.
-And you sort of what the end of the season that you want.
+And you sort of want the end of the season that you want.
 But if it’s a good show and people want more then they’re going to want more even without a cliffhanger.

 If you’re a writer, you know how many books are in your publishing contract.
 If you don’t know whether your publisher is going to continue your series, don’t throw in a cliffhanger.
 If you’re not sure and you really want a cliffhanger, commit (to yourself at least) to writing the next book and self-publish it.
 Because, seriously, it sucks not to have a good ending.